How can I archive and remove old reports from my hard drive? Print E-mail

 Note: Before deleting any data files we recommend using Office Management File > Backup All Files option to back up all existing data as a precaution.
 You should be making regular backups periodically.
 See our prior Tips article on Safeguarding your important inspection data.

-An easy way to archive old reports is to simply copy the .R3D files from the program data folder onto CD or DVD, and then delete them from the data folder on the hard drive.
+An easy way to archive old reports is to simply copy the .R3D files from the program data folder onto other removable media, (such as an external drive, thumbdrive, or cloud backup location), and then delete them from the data folder on the hard drive.
 This doesn't remove job information from the Office Management database, so it's still easy to look up info about older jobs.
-And you'd still have the report files backed up on CD or DVD for safekeeping in case you ever did need to open them again.
+And you'd still have the report files backed up on your other media for safekeeping in case you ever did need to open them again.
 They just wouldn't be taking up room in your program data folder.

 HOW TO LOCATE AND ARCHIVE REPORT .R3D FILES: